-On January 24, 2017, a group of University of California Riverside (UCR) alumni posted a letter addressed to the school’s administration on an undergraduate sustainability Facebook page.
-It began thusly, in bolded font:
+On January 24, 2017, a group of University of California Riverside (UCR) alumni posted this open letter below addressed to the school’s administration on an undergraduate sustainability Facebook page:

 For many, this would be the first time they heard about the firings, including that of Dr. John Cook, UCR’s Director of Sustainability for the past six years.
 They took place just before the winter break in December, when most students were focused on taking their finals and preparing to travel home.